 It all started with a thicket of gorgeous magenta peonies that didn’t belong to me.
 They didn’t belong to anyone.
-Before the house next door was demolished, I rescued these peonies and transplanted them in our front yard.
+Before the house next door was demolished, I rescued these peonies and transplanted them into our front yard.
 I didn’t know what I was doing and hardly knew how to use a shovel.
 But nature is generous and forgiving.
 That one peony clump divided into six baby plants.
-Little did I know that five years later, these six young peonies would become the inspiration for and backbone to our family flower farm.
+Little did I know that years later, these six young peonies would become the inspiration for and backbone to our family flower farm.

 The year is 1927.
 The new General Motors automobile factory begins construction on a neighborhood for some* employees; modern craftsman style bungalows and cottages with views of the Flint River.
 The Great Depression hits and many of these homes are boarded up and abandoned.
 But not for long.
 Young families move in.
 Maple saplings are planted, lining the streets.
 Soon it’s one of the most sought-after places to live in the booming city.

 My husband Ryan and I adopted the property through our city’s Adopt-a-Lot program.
 Immediately he put up a pallet fence and tilled a big portion of the lot.
 He had good, rich compost delivered to amend the soil.
 Ryan had dreams of an enormous and prolific vegetable garden.
 My dreams for the space were a little different, however.
 Once we finally purchased the lot, we’d mostly peaceably reached an agreement: I’d grow perennials, some annuals, and however many edible herbs and plants I could possibly squeeze in.
-He’d manage the garlic and other small crops.
+He’d manage the garlic and fruit trees.
 Needless to say (to my delight and his chagrin), the flowers conquer a bigger and bigger portion of the garden each growing season.

 *Sadly, like many cities in the north, Flint’s foundations were built on systematic racism.
 Housing loans were denied to people of color and redlining was common.